 Rethinking the fashion industry

 For years, the luxury industry has been battling counterfeiters, investing heavily in technology, the internet, and AI to authenticate products.
-Brands have lobbied governments to seize and destroy fake goods, prosecute buyers and dealers, and managing online traffic to counterfeit platforms.
+Brands have lobbied governments to seize and destroy fake goods, prosecute buyers and dealers, and manage online traffic to counterfeit platforms.
 However, legal action does not seem to be enough.

 By changing customer perspectives and the fashion industry, trends can focus on authenticity and quality rather than brand names and fast consumption through fast fashion.
 Although logos are easy to copy, good craftsmanship isn’t.
 To make fakes less attractive to consumers, luxury brands can reevaluate their purpose and production techniques.
 By producing products that are tough to replicate and independent of the logo, luxury brands can use traditional craftsmanship, handmade components, and heritage techniques to infuse their brand with authenticity.